grafana/terraform-provider-grafana/docs/resources/dashboard_permission_item.md

 page_title: "grafana_dashboard_permission_item Resource - terraform-provider-grafana"
 subcategory: "Grafana OSS"
 description: |-
   Manages a single permission item for a dashboard.
-Conflicts with the "grafanadashboardpermission" resource which manages the entire set of permissions for a dashboard.
+Conflicts with the "grafana_dashboard_permission" resource which manages the entire set of permissions for a dashboard.
 ---

 # grafana_dashboard_permission_item (Resource)